brightway-lca/simapro_ecoinvent_elementary_flows/README.md

 ## Contributing

-Additions to the existing mapping are done using Github Actions.
+Additions to the existing mapping are done using Github Actions, and can be done manually or programmatically.
+If you are interested in contributing, please first check the `Status` directory, whose readme file describes the number and types of flows already mapped.

+### Manual contributions

+### Programmatic contributions